NHOrus/srwq-compilation/episode-15.md

 The guard puts a hand on your shoulder.
 "Seriously miss, you're going too far!"

-WHAT SHALL WE SAY TO THAT?
-Stealthyboy !fchRKomfls Fri 12 Feb 2010 06:26:03 No.4517496 Report
-Quoted By: >>4517508 >>4517524
->>4517473
-Remind the guard that what is before him is not a little girl.
-It is the enemy, pure and simple, and having remorse towards your enemy leaves other people on your side at risk.

-If that doesn't work, cut him and smear his blood on Shine's face.
-Stealthyboy !fchRKomfls Fri 12 Feb 2010 06:28:03 No.4517508 Report
->>4517496
-There is no hypocrisy in my above statement.

-Psychosis is fun.
-Zeta Zaku Fri 12 Feb 2010 06:31:03 No.4517524 Report
-Quoted By: >>4517554
->>4517496
-The last time we did something like that, we got locked up in the bathroom.
-We just started making headway on making most of our team think we're more competent then we appear, it's probably not a good idea to permanently ruin our reputation here.

-I say we back off for now.
-We're in the middle of evacuation now anyway.
-Anonymous Fri 12 Feb 2010 06:32:03 No.4517528 Report
-this is tricky, we need to remove the guard from the equation, but not in a violent way, lest we end up sliding back towards "liability" again. and under no circumstances can we kill the guard. the best bet would be to somehow convince him to just ignore what's going on in this room.
-Sanger Zombolt!
-Fri 12 Feb 2010 06:34:03 No.4517547 Report
->>4517473
-OK, that's enough for now.
-Right now, we are just torturing a little girl that knows as much as Kenzan about her orgnization.

-She knows nothing, fair and simple.
-Anonymous Fri 12 Feb 2010 06:35:03 No.4517550 Report
-Yeah, let's lay off and go help out with the evac.
-We need to avoid becoming a liability again.
-Stealthyboy !fchRKomfls Fri 12 Feb 2010 06:35:03 No.4517554 Report
->>4517524
-The second part of my statement was meant as a joke by the way.
-That's why I made the second post highlighting the obvious hypocrisy.

-I still say we open the guard's eyes to the fact that Shine should not be treated differently to any other enemy just because she is a young girl.
-Anonymous Fri 12 Feb 2010 06:37:03 No.4517561 Report
-Continue with the plot.
-We had our fun with Shine.
-We don't need to waste anymore time.
-Sciencegar Sciencebolt Fri 12 Feb 2010 06:50:03 No.4517638 Report
-Quoted By: >>4517647 >>4517649 >>4517685
 You round on the guard and jab a finger to his nose.
 "Don't get attached to her, mister sentimentality.
 This is one of the enemy, and with the situation as desperate as it is, we can't afford to show any emotions towards her.
 This is an enemy, plain and simple?
 Got that?"

 "Er, I-"